settinghead/script-writer/YJS_ELECTRIC_INTEGRATION_ANALYSIS.md

 - **Seamless Sync** - Changes appear instantly across all clients
 - **Robust Offline** - Work continues during network interruptions

-This hybrid approach combines the best of both worlds: the robust jsonDoc management and AI integration of the Transform Framework with the real-time collaborative editing capabilities of YJS + Electric SQL.
+This hybrid approach combines the best of both worlds: the robust jsondoc management and AI integration of the Transform Framework with the real-time collaborative editing capabilities of YJS + Electric SQL.